harkalygergo/LaraMart/README.md

 # LaraMart | Laravel based marketplace

-###### Version: 2024.12.27.2
+###### Version: 2025.01.25.1

+LaraMart web application is an online marketplace management tool.
+It's free and always will be.

+## Functions

+- visitor can create user account
+- user can upload ads
-LaraMart web application lets to create user account on webpage and make a new ad.
-Merchants can be added via adminstration area (dashboard) and import product ads from external link as JSON is also possible.
+- merchant accounts can be added via adminstration area (dashboard)
+- registered merchants can bulk import and syncronize products / ads from external link as JSON

 ---